fish-quant/fq-imjoy/docs/data.md

 ## Demo data

-Already processed demo data can be downloaded from [**Dropbox**](https://www.dropbox.com/sh/yr1s5olqwkvyx0i/AADH0QQtdNuWWq7z9wgQpLiOa?dl=0).
+Already processed demo data (in 3D) can be downloaded from [**Dropbox**](https://www.dropbox.com/s/ep1lwxvnfofuaot/fq-imjoy-demo.zip?dl=0).
 With these data, you can verify if the different analysis steps are properly executed.

-This test data is also directly available from within the FISH-quant interface, when you press on the button `Get zipped (demo) data`.
+A smaller (2D) data-set is directly available from within the FISH-quant interface, when you press on the button `Get zipped (demo) data`.
+You can also download it from  [**Dropbox**](https://www.dropbox.com/s/kda9rgfs3tb1evv/fq-imjoy-tutorial.zip?dl=0)

 ## Organization

 We strongly recommend the following data-organization on which this workflow has been tested.

 The same data organization is also used in the package to perform [cell and nuclear segmentation](https://github.com/fish-quant/segmentation/).
 This permits to easily combine these workflows.